-Every summer Sherman Library & Gardens offers an intensive seven week full time paid internship opportunity for High School students who show an interest in study or career options in the field of horticulture and/or public gardens.
+Every summer Sherman Library & Gardens offers an intensive six-week full time paid internship opportunity for High School students who show an interest in study or career options in the field of horticulture and/or public gardens.
 Last year Madelyn Sparks, Senior at El Dorado High School, Placentia, and Clare Dowling, Senior at Newport Harbor High School, Newport Beach, joined our horticulture and education team for a varied program of practical garden work, summer camp, field trips and individual projects.

 ‘I have absolutely loved working at the Sherman gardens for the summer!
 It has been such a great learning experience and has allowed me to explore this field further.
 I definitely plan to continue to volunteer at the gardens.’

 – Madelyn Sparks, Summer 2021 High School Intern

 Amongst many other activities, Madelyn and Clare learned to re-pot and virus test orchids, clean out the koi pond, groom specific plants, mow and edge the lawn, handle young and enthusiastic summer campers and work within a small team.
 The intent of the internship is to show high school students that horticulture and botany are viable and rewarding college majors and career paths.
 Field trips to The Huntington, Tree of Life Nursery, the Summer Exotic Plant and Orchid Show and the Farm + Food Lab helped them to understand the context of their work at the gardens and the wider industry.